frans32/herout2022/content/artikels/i-herout-i-en-henry-praat-gholf-en-inspirasie.md

 **Winter of somer?**

-_Bellville Golfbaan se dreinerering is regtig sleg, so ek gaan somer sê!_
+_Bellville Golfbaan se dreinering is regtig sleg, so ek gaan somer sê!_